prabhu30/coding/README.md

 # coding

-- This repository contains various coding problems (mostly in python) and their solutions.
+- This repository contains various coding problems and their solutions (mostly in python).